shamalja/filestack-snippets/content/blogs/customizable-document-upload-ui/README.md

 # File Upload with Filestack

-This project demonstrates how to implement a modern file upload feature using the Filestack API.
+This project demonstrates how to implement a modern file upload feature with a customizable document upload UI using the Filestack API.
 Users can upload files, preview uploaded documents, and enjoy a seamless experience with features like drag-and-drop, progress bars, and real-time feedback.

 ## Features
 - Upload up to 5 files simultaneously.